sscarduzio/elasticsearch-readonlyrest-plugin/integration_tests/README.md

 vi environment.json
 ```

 Finally run the collection.
-The `-y` option is used to introduce 5ms delay between calls to allow the indices to get correctly created before being queried.
+The `--delay-request` option is used to introduce 5ms delay between calls to allow the indices to get correctly created before being queried.
+The `--insecure` is necessary because we're using a self signed SSL certificate.
 ```
-newman -c collection.json -e environment.json -y 5
+newman run collection.json --insecure -e environment.json --delay-request 5
 ```